pfloerl/ds-acf-snippets/README.md

 # ds-acf-snippets README

-Welcom to ds-acf-snippets, a VS Code Extension with shorthand syntax to register ACF fields via PHP.
-This project is a fork of [acf-snippets](https://github.com/GustavoGomez092/acf-snippets/tree/main)
+Welcome to ds-acf-snippets, a VS Code Extension with shorthand syntax to register ACF fields via PHP.
+This project is a fork of [acf-snippets](https://github.com/GustavoGomez092/acf-snippets/tree/main).

 ## Features